NedzmijaMuminovic/CinemaNow/README.md

 2. Configure Environment Variables:

-   - Set up your Stripe Secret key in your environment with this command:
+   - Set up your Stripe Secret key in your environment with one of these commands:

        ```bash
+       # Command Prompt
        set STRIPE_SECRET_KEY=YourSecretKey

+       # PowerShell
+       $env:STRIPE_SECRET_KEY = "YourSecretKey"
        ```

     - Alternatively, use .env files: